12 Foods You Had No Clue You’ve Been Eating All Wrong

 You don’t eat your pasta al dente

 Limp pasta does more than break the cardinal rule of Italian cooking.
 Boiling pasta or other whole grains causes a significant amount of vitamins to get lost in the water, says Crosby.
 Eating your grains with a bit of bite will preserve some of the nutrients.
+This is the biggest mistake people make when cooking pasta.

 You only eat broccoli florets